JayHoltslander/Structured-Data-JSON-LD/README.md

 <summary><strong>A.) Hand code it in</strong> (Learn more)</summary>
 <p></p>
 <p>Ugh!
 This is not easily maintainable at scale.</p>
-<p>Although the Structured Data CAN be placed in the head and work properly,  [Google's examples](https://developers.google.com/search/docs/data-types/how-to) show it being placed in the body immediately after the opening ``<body>`` tag.</p>
+<p>Although the Structured Data CAN be placed in the head and work properly, <a href="https://developers.google.com/search/docs/data-types/how-to">Google's examples</a> show it being placed in the body immediately after the opening body tag.</p>
 <p></p>
  <hr>
 </details>